Achieve 23% reduction in specific water use in water-stressed locations

 We're focused on eco-effective actions that can reduce our water consumption and improve the quality of treated water we return to the environment.
 By collaborating with the communities where we operate, we strive to improve the long-term sustainability of the water resources we all share.

-By reducing our greenhouse gas emissions and scaling up nature-based solutions, we´re increasingly part of the solution to climate change.
+By decarbonising our global business and scaling up nature-based solutions, we’re increasingly part of the solution to climate change.

-On the plantations under our watch, we're pioneering climate-smart forestry practices.
-From conducting investigations with satellite imagery to planting more resilient hybrid species and implementing fire protection strategies, we're at the front lines.
-With our nature-based solutions, we're replacing fossil-based materials.
-This is another powerful way that we can act on climate change.
+In the plantations under our watch, we're pioneering climate-smart forestry practices.
+From conducting investigations with satellite imagery to planting more resilient hybrid species and implementing fire protection strategies, we're at the front lines in the landscapes where we operate and planting seeds of positive change.